 After the delivery to Central Finland Central Hospital, together with the R&D department and other stakeholders, we started to explore different possibilities for the system.
-However, at the time, there was not much demand for mass compounding sterile preparations other than just antibiotics.
-Hence, the R&D did not go further than being only experiments in our test lab.
+However, at the time, there was not much demand for mass compounding sterile preparations other than antibiotics.
+Hence, the R&D did not go further than only experiments in our test lab.

-In recent years, after feedback from potential customers and our own research from the ever-developing field of compounding, we can see that the demand for a multi-function compounding platform has finally emerged.
+In recent years, after feedback from potential customers and our research from the ever-developing field of compounding, we can see that the demand for a multi-function compounding platform has finally emerged.
 This is partly due to the rising trend of centralized compounding needs in hospital pharmacies instead of the traditional, decentralized compounding method in the wards.

 As mentioned earlier, the intention to build a multi-function compounding platform had been considered in the early stage of designing the IV ICON Twins.
-That is why the first system came already with the replaceable end-of-the-arm tools.
-The end-of-the-arm tools on the robots can be quickly removed and changed to different applications that will then perform other compounding functions.
-Together with our own developed software and loading modules, the system can flexibly adapt to various compounding needs, from the most common preparations to the more advanced ones, such as the compounding of eye injection or vaccines – to name some of the possibilities.
+That is why the first system came already with replaceable end-of-the-arm tools.
+The end-of-the-arm tools on the robots can be quickly removed and changed to different applications that will perform other compounding functions.
+Together with our developed software and loading modules, the system can flexibly adapt to various compounding needs, from the most common preparations to the more advanced ones, such as the compounding of eye injections or vaccines – to name some of the possibilities.

 The system’s unique design allows for the flexibility needed to answer the diverse needs in compounding of every hospital.
 With this new direction, we expect the possible applications for the IV ICON Twins to be virtually endless.